wasiur/wasiur.github.io/UoNMaths_SP_Seminars/README.md

-I am organising the Statistics and Probability seminars at Nottingham Maths.
+I organise the Statistics and Probability seminars at Nottingham Maths.
 Below is the list of upcoming talks in the seminar series.

 ## Autumn 2022
 <ul>